Brainship: Publishing history

 1992–1994 – Additional novels, co-written by McCaffrey.

 1996 – The Ship Errant, a novel by Jody Lynn Nye.

-1996 - Mechanized Assault & Exploration - The player takes the role of the brain of such a ship, a 'MAX commander', the result of the radical surgery needed for biological life to survive hyperspace, and then take command of the fighting forces that war for the colonial prospect at the end of that trip against other human factions for alien sponsors.
+1996 - Mechanized Assault & Exploration - The player takes the role of the brain of such a ship, a 'MAX commander', the result of the radical surgery needed for biological life to survive hyperspace, and then take command of the fighting forces for the colonial prospect at the end of that trip against other human factions for alien sponsors.

-1997 – The Ship Avenged, a novel by S.M.
-Stirling.
+1997 – The Ship Avenged, a novel by S. M. Stirling.

 1994 – Starfire board wargame, Alkelda Dawn expansion, originally created in 1979 by Stephen V. Cole.
 This "4X" (eXplore, eXpand, eXploit, and eXterminate) board wargame simulates space warfare and empire building in the 23rd century.
 In it, the J'rill are a race of cybernetic brainships.
 Originally humanoid, their meritocracy needed to process more and more information as their world grew and computerized.
-Development of brain–computer interfaces improved their services to society.
-However, the Directors became more distant from their bodies as technology advanced.
+Development of brain–computer interfaces improved their services to society, but the Directors became more distant from their bodies as technology advanced.
 Eventually, their bodies required only life support, making them effectively immortal.
 As they lost their humanity, their policy decisions became heartless, eventually leading to civil war.
 The J'rill Directors suppressed the revolt by destroying nearly all of their subjects.

-1999 – Homeworld Neuroscientist Karan S'jet was neurally wired into the "Kushan" mothership as "Fleet Command" to replace an unsustainably large crew.
+1999 – Homeworld: Neuroscientist Karan S'jet was neurally wired into the "Kushan" mothership as "Fleet Command" to replace an unsustainably large crew.